BracketSpace/Easy-Watermark/readme.txt

 * All built-in image sizes can be watermarked (thumbnail, medium, large and fullsize) as well as all additional sizes registered by themes or plugins
 * Plugin can create image backups and allows to easily restore images

+= Image watermark =

+Easy Watermark supports three most popular image formats for watermark: JPG, PNG and GIF.
+For JPG watermarks you can control the opacity as well.

+Watermark can be applied in on of the 9 positions on the image and you can controll the exact sizing of it.

+= Text watermark =

+Text watermark have a powerful feature of placeholders, which can be dynamically applied to the image.
+Ie. you can put the name of user who uploaded the image as well as the upload date.
+Watermark text will be automatically generated and applied.

+The plugin supports a few fonts:

+* Arial
+* Arial Black
+* Comic Sans MS
+* Courier New
+* Georgia
+* Impact
+* Tahoma
+* Times New Roman
+* Trebuchet MS
+* Verdana

+You can also place the text watermark in one of the 9 positions on the image, control the angle, color, opacity and size.

 == Installation ==

 Note: Easy Watermark requires GD extension installed and enabled on a server to work.

-1. Unpack easy-watermark.zip and upload its content to the `/wp-content/plugins/` directory
+1. Install via Plugin installation screen in WordPress dashboard or download and unpack plugin zip and upload its content to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Plugin is working.
-Go to "Settings > Easy Watermark" to set up your watermark.
+Go to "Tools > Easy Watermark" to set up your watermarks.

 == Frequently asked questions ==